Are the Japanese Really Honest?

 The Role of Education in Honesty

-The honesty of the Japanese is fostered from an early age, with values taught in schools and reinforced at home.
-Children learn that lying or taking advantage is unacceptable, and this solid foundation shapes adult behavior.
-The result is a society where mutual trust is natural, strengthening human and economic relationships.
+Honesty is encouraged from an early age, with values taught in schools and reinforced at home.
+Children learn that lying or taking advantage is not acceptable, and that foundation shapes adult behavior.
+The result is a society where mutual trust feels natural and supports both personal and economic relationships.

 Honesty in Daily Life: Lost and Returned Items